 HARP Rescue connects Hurricane Dorian recovery team using goTenna Pro after island-wide destruction

-Humanitarian Aid and Rescue Project, also known as HARP, deploys rapid disaster response teams.
+Humanitarian Aid and Rescue Project (HARP), deploys rapid disaster response teams.
 Arriving at the scene of a natural disaster like Hurricane Dorian, HARP is often faced with one major issue: The first 72 hours of any disaster or conflict, communications are usually down and power is not available.
 According to NOAA, a Category 5 hurricane like Hurricane Dorian is typically 157 mph or higher and can result in catastrophic damage with roof failure and wall collapse.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months.
 There’s typically no cell phone service and satellite phones may be out of reach, have unreliable service or present significant lag time.
 LTE connectivity typically takes 2-3 weeks to be fully restored.

 The HARP team explored a number of options when it came to off-grid communications gear for their next deployment.
 The organization discovered that setting up ham radio repeaters became a very expensive and unaffordable venture.
 Even when the ham systems were up and running, the HARP team couldn’t keep track of each other on the ground at any given moment.
 The team still needed to find an inexpensive way to send private, encrypted messages without voice radio channel conflicted issues as well as a way to stay situationally aware of where each team member was at all times.
 For the rescue workers on the HARP team, LTE was unavailable for a total of 6-8 weeks upon their arrival at the disaster recovery scene.
 All voice radio towers were down within their vicinity.